-So when an automotive client chose Ireland as the destination for her top-tier incentive, Kelley pitched the idea of dinner in local homes, too.
-She agreed.
+So when an automotive client chose Ireland as the destination for their top-tier incentive, Kelley pitched the idea of dinner in local homes, too.
+They agreed.
 It took a year of working with his Irish destination management company, but ultimately more than a dozen local families were prepared to host the 65 incentive guests, mainly in groups of four.
 Everyone was nervous.

 Some trickled back, but others moved on from the homes to the local pub.
 “It was the highlight of the trip,” Kelley says.
 “People are still in touch.”
 Some of the Irish families have visited the U.S. Some kids of the U.S. families who traveled to Ireland stopped in Killarney to visit the families.
 “These incredible relationships were built in just one night,” Kelley says.
 “I would do it again, anywhere in the world.”

 Learn More about Trends Impacting Incentive Travel with our free whitepaper: